Ever since I

 By default, CuteClips tracks the most-recent 12 Clipboard contents, although you can increase this number by simply enlarging the CuteClips window—a rather ingenious approach.
 Also clever is that CuteClips’s multiple Clipboards come populated with tutorial text, so the first time you launch the utility, you can learn how to use its features by simply browsing those clips.

 CuteClips supports both formatted text and images; when you preview a clip containing an image, you see not only the entire image, but also the image’s dimensions.
-And if you prefer to work with plain text, you can choose to paste the plain-text version of text, making CuteClips a quick way to strip text formatting).
+And if you prefer to work with plain text, you can choose to paste the plain-text version of text, making CuteClips a quick way to

 On the other hand, because you set the number of Clipboards by resizing the CuteClips window, that number is limited by the size of your screen.
 CuteClips doesn’t support files, so you can’t copy and paste multiple files in the Finder.
 And text in the preview area is black type on a gray background, which can be a bit difficult to read.
 Finally, I occasionally experienced minor glitches where the interface was slow to react.
 But overall, CuteClips is a winner, especially for people who want the benefits of multiple Clipboards in an easy-to-use package.